Best Eats of 2016

-This upscale restaurant is a big step up from the typical Mexican restaurants that I visit.
-Imagine my surprise when the Special of the Day I ordered, Pecan Crusted Sea Bass, was delivered to my table with the Cilantro Mash fashioned in a quartered pineapple shell.
-The Sea Bass was the best that I have ever tasted, drenched in a luscious pineapple sauce.
-Everything we had at Via Reál was noteworthy but that fish was definitely something special.
+Via Reál is an upscale Mexican restaurant that is a big step up for the typical Mexican restaurants I visit.
+Imagine my surprise when the special of the day, which I ordered, was Pecan Crusted Sea Bass.
+When the dish was delivered to my table it was gorgeous!
+The meal was served in a quartered pineapple shell alongside Cilantro Mashed Potatoes.
+It was truly the best sea bass I’d ever had.
+The fish was drenched in a luscious pineapple sauce.
+Everything we had at Via Reál was noteworthy, but that fish was really something special.

-#2 The Yellow Dog Cafe- Palm Bay, Florida
+#2 The Yellow Dog Cafe (Palm Bay, FL)

 The Yellow Dog Cafe wins my vote for the most romantic restaurant in the Sunshine State.
 It is romantic and cozy with a killer menu and fantastic dishes.
 My favorite things are the Pecan Crusted Mahi-Mahi (with vanilla bean infused praline sauce) and Crab Cakes with Saffron Cream Sauce.
 Oh heavenly day, these are two out-of-this-world meals!